 You can find chapels in every possible point, even on the most unexpected ones!
-From the Byzantine and Post-Byzantine churches and the small chapels to the impressive cathedrals and the monasteries, both the countryside and the major cities host many expressions of the Greek Orthodox religion.
+From the Byzantine and Post-Byzantine churches and the small chapels to the impressive cathedrals and the monasteries, both the countryside and the major cities host many expressions of the Orthodox religion.

 The national heritage owes a great part of its richness to those religious monuments, which are also deeply connected to the history of Greece, starting thousands of years ago.
 The rare icons, the mosaics and the Byzantine wall paintings have a unique effect and constitute an infinite source of research and information.
 At the same time, they also constitute attractions for sightseeing, since the monasteries and the churches of each tourist destinations are necessarily included and proposed in all Greece travel guides.

 For those who are really interested in getting to know the Greek religion, there are special religious holidays scheduled exclusively to meet your needs and spiritual desires.
 You can choose a tour from Macedonia, mainland to Crete, following the steps of Apostle Paul around Greece, including accommodation, traditional meals and guided visits to historical Christian sites and museums.

 Our team of experienced travel specialists can organize your unforgettable vacation in Greece!

 Please send us a request and we will rapidly answer you with a free quote!